randyrossi/vicii-kawari/README.md

-# Commodore VIC-IIe Replacement Project
+# VICII-Kawari

-## What is this?
+## What is VICII-Kawari?
-This is a replacement project for the VIC-IIe (Video Interface Chip II) found in Commodore 64 home computers.
+VICII-Kawari is a hardware replacement for the VIC-II (Video Interface Chip II) found in Commodore 64 home computers.

 This project contains:

-1) an open source VIC-IIe FPGA core written in Verilog
+1) an open source VIC-II FPGA core written in Verilog
-2) schematics and PCB design(s) for a Xilinx Spartan6 based board
+2) schematics and PCB design for a Xilinx Spartan6 based interface
-3) schematics and PCB design(s) for an optional luma/chroma video generator

-The PCB interfaces with a real C64 address and data bus through the VIC-IIe socket on the C64 motherboard.
-The board can replace all the functions of a real VIC-IIe chip including DRAM refresh, light pen interrupts (real CRT only), PHI2 clock source for the CPU and, of course, video output.
+The PCB interfaces with a real C64 address and data bus through the VIC-II socket on the C64 motherboard.
+The board can replace all the functions of a real VIC-II chip including DRAM refresh, light pen interrupts (real CRT only), PHI2 clock source for the CPU and, of course, video output.

 ## What kind of video output options are there?
 There are three video output options:

-    1) composite - requires a custom composite adapter based on the Sony CXA1645P composite encoder IC (separate luma/chroma also available for s-video)
-    2) VGA - requires a GERT VGA666 adapter board
-    3) HDMI - requires an ICEBreaker Pmod Digital Video Interface adapter
+* Composite
+* VGA
+* HDMI

 NOTE: The VGA and HDMI modes are not standard so they may not work on older monitors/TVs or capture cards.